cstobey/vclods/docs/sh.md

 Collections are groups of functions as references the Includes Scope in the Variables documentation and in the functions defined below.
 Collection | Description
 -----------|------------
-connections|Internal Connection handling functions used by .sql and .dst.
+autogit|Helper functions that manage a git repo.
+Using .sh, cd into the git repo, run autogit_pull, make your changes, and then run autogit_push. connections|Internal Connection handling functions used by .sql and .dst.
 Do not use directly. literate_source|envsubst only does variable substitution<br />heredocs and quotes do variable substitution/expansion and process substitution<br />source (.) does the above and treats everything else as code too.<br />This targets heredoc-level substitutions to complete the set of quoting options.<br />The name comes from language systems that invert comments and code for executable blog posts (ie, like Literate Haskell) locking|Ensures that at most N parallel batch jobs run for a particular lock/script.
 Processes beyond N abort (rather than blocking). <br />Each script is atuomatically locked with its own name and inode (or absolute path when there are symlinks).<br />virtual files and given lock names are used without modification.